antrik/isoterik/README.md

 you can do is simply invoking `isoterik`.
 This will attempt to access a video DVD through `/dev/dvd` -- on most systems, this is a link pointing to the primary DVD drive device.
-If you need to use a different device, you have to edit the actual `isoterik` script, changing the value of the `DEV` variable defined near the top of the script.
+If you need to use a different device, you have to edit the actual `isoterik` script, changing the value of the `DVD_DEVICE` variable defined near the top of the script.

 (Some other setting variables are also available -- most notably to change the verbosity of status output.)